Mirage (2025 film): Production

 The project was officially announced on 6 January 2025.
-A pooja ceremony was held on 20 January 2025 in Kozhikode as part of commencing the shoot with principal photography beginning the next day.
+A pooja ceremony was held on 20 January 2025 in Kozhikode as part of commencing the shoot with principal photography commencing the following day.

 Release

 Theatrical

 The first look poster of the film was released on 23 June 2025.
 The second look poster was released on 1 August 2025.
 The film's teaser was released on 17 August 2025.

 Mirage was released theatrically on 19 September 2025.